CanDIG/CanDIGv2/docs/backup-restore-candig.md

 ## Backing up Secrets and Authorization data

-Secrets in CanDIG are stored within Vault.
+Secrets and Authorization data in CanDIG are stored within Vault.
+These should be backed up regularly so that they can be restored should there be a system crash and before the CanDIG stack is rebuilt.
 To back up Vault, run the command:

 ```
 make backup-vault